 You don’t have to go to medical or nursing school to save a life during an emergency.
 Having basic knowledge of lifesaving practices like CPR and using an Automated External Defibrillator (AED) are invaluable skills that can enable you to be part of a team that potentially does save a life.
-Becoming familiar with CPR and using an AED will alleviate the intimidation and assist you to confidently take action to help another human being in crises.
+Becoming familiar with CPR and using an AED will alleviate the intimidation and assist you to confidently take action to help another human being in crisis.

 The Importance of AEDs